This article originally appeared on VICE UK.

-Today is the 20th of April, AKA 4/20, AKA the one day of every year that stoners can celebrate their love of weed by smoking just as much of it as they normally do.
-It's also the most important date in the calendar of cannabis activism, with rallies and marches taking place worldwide in favour of the decriminalisation of marijuana.
+Today is April 20, a.k.a.
+4/20, a.k.a the one day of every year that stoners can celebrate their love of weed by smoking just as much of it as they normally do.
+It's also the most important date in the calendar of cannabis activism, with rallies and marches taking place worldwide in favor of the decriminalization of marijuana.

-However, because today is a Monday – and because people tend to have to go to work on Mondays – the big British meet-up took place yesterday in Hyde Park, with thousands gathering on Speakers' Corner to protest against the illegality of cannabis.
-I went along to gauge opinion from full-time campaigners and part-time placard holders about how the fight for legalisation is going.
+However, because today is a Monday—and because people tend to have to go to work on Mondays—the big British meet-up took place yesterday in Hyde Park, with thousands gathering on Speakers' Corner to protest against the illegality of cannabis.
+I went along to gauge opinion from full-time campaigners and part-time placard holders about how the fight for legalization is going.

 The chairman of the Brighton branch is Rob Davidson, who looks exactly how you'd imagine the chairman of a cannabis club to look: long blonde hair, beard, kind eyes; a bit Messiah-y, basically, if Jesus was more into dabs than dying for our sins.

 "We want to establish the club as its own brand in the city, building a network of tokers and working with local head shops to unify and develop the community," he said as we passed through East Croydon.
-"It's about normalising cannabis in the city and, importantly, educating the public, who are often misinformed."
+"It's about normalizing cannabis in the city, and, importantly, educating the public, who are often misinformed."